 The LSU Libraries, consisting of the LSU main Library and Hill Memorial Special Collections Library, supports the academic mission of the university by fostering teaching, learning, and research.
 Through its commitment to excellence in collections, services, and spaces, the Libraries serves as an indispensable intellectual resource for the state of Louisiana, and indeed to communities worldwide.
 Student Assistants working for LSU Libraries gain valuable skills and experience which will benefit them throughout their professional lives.

 LSU Library Departments

 Access Services - Circulation

-The Circulation Department is one of the principal information desks in LSU main Library.
+The Circulation Department is one of the principal information desks in the LSU main Library.
 It falls under the umbrella of Access Services along with the Interlibrary Loan Department.
-Circulation student employees not only assist patrons with checking-out, renewing, and checking-in library materials, but they also assist in the processing fines and fee payments for bills.
+Circulation student employees not only assist patrons with checking-out, renewing, and checking-in library materials, but they also assist in the processing of fines and fee payments for bills.
 Our students help patrons search and retrieve items from the book stacks and from compact shelving.
-They answers questions in person, over the telephone, and online.
-They are counted on to refer patrons to the proper library faculty/staff person as necessary.
+They answer questions in person, over the telephone, and online.
+They are counted on to refer patrons to the proper library faculty/staff person, as necessary.
 Our student employees can book study rooms for customers and assist with reservation problems.
 They search for library materials in the online catalog as well as for lost and missing library materials.
-Circulation student assistants are responsible for processing and delivering mail to the other library departments on a daily basis.
-Student assistants also help support in the maintenance and care of the book stacks on the upper floors.
-Circulation houses, maintains and circulates Reserve materials as well as works with the Interlibrary (ILL) unit by checking-out and checking-in Interlibrary Loan (ILL) materials to incoming library customer.
+Circulation student employees also help support in the upkeep and care of the book stacks on the upper floors.
+The Circulation department houses, maintains, and circulates Course Reserve materials as well as work with the Interlibrary (ILL) unit by checking-out and checking-in Interlibrary Loan (ILL) materials to incoming library customers.
 The Circulation desk is staffed during all hours that the unit is open, including nights, weekends, and holidays.
-Applicant must have excellent customer service skills, the ability to catch on the information quickly, an enthusiasm for learning and the library, an appreciation for diversity, a knack for communicating and a great sense of humor.
+Applicants must have excellent customer service skills, the ability to catch on to the information quickly, an enthusiasm for learning about the library, an appreciation for diversity, a knack for communicating and a great sense of humor.
 Working in the Circulation department can be fun and beneficial.

 Access Services - Interlibrary Loan (ILL)